usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 1. **Describe**: Explore what digital services are, who provides them, how they are delivered, and why they are important.
 Includes an overview of delivery methods (Agile, Human-Centered Design, DevSecOps) and a “Tech Bootcamp” covering data, software, cloud, AI, security, accessibility, and open source.
 2. **Discover**: Learn how to assess agency readiness, map stakeholders, define success, and conduct effective market research to inform acquisition strategies.
 3. **Design**: Translate discovery insights into a structured solicitation.
 Covers acquisition strategy development, solicitation creation, and evaluation planning.
-4. **Build**: Manage vendor partnerships and guide delivery using agile and lean principles.
+4. **Build**: Manage vendor partnerships and guide delivery using Agile and lean principles.
 Topics include performance measurement, kickoff facilitation, and problem resolution.
 5. **Grow**: Strengthen the ability to lead change and foster innovation at both the individual and organizational level.

 ### Target audience